espeak-ng/espeak-ng/docs/phonemes/cxs.md

-1. `foncxs`, `fonkirsh`, and `fonzsamp` are private use extensions defined in the [bcp47-extensions](https://raw.githubusercontent.com/espeak-ng/bcp47-data/master/bcp47-extensions) file, so have the `x-` private use specifier before their tag names.
+1. `foncxs`, `fonkirsh`, and `fonzsamp` are private use extensions defined in the [bcp47-extensions](https://raw.githubusercontent.com/espeak-ng/bcp47-data/master/bcp47-extensions) file, so have the `x-` private use specifier before their subtag names.

 ## Consonants